Baptisms, Weddings & Funerals

-Baptisms, wedding, and funerals all have something in common: all are immensely important events in people’s lives and are treated as such at Immanuel.
-In each case, Deaconess Suzanne will personally walk you through the process.
-If you have any questions or simply want more information, please contact Deaconess Suzanne at 847-359-1549.
+Baptisms, weddings, and funerals all have something in common: all are immensely important events in people’s lives and are treated as such at Immanuel.
+In each case, we will personally walk you through the process.
+If you have any questions or simply want more information, please contact the Church Office at firstname.lastname@example.org or 847-359-1549

 We believe that God wants all people to be baptized.
 Baptism is washing away the sin we are born with, making us a child of God.
 Saint Peter also said,